cse110-fa22-group21/Ursula/admin/meetings/101822-brainstorm.md

 	- Applied company, position, date, etc.
 	- Interview Schedule check

-## TODO
-- Functions and features for the to-do list (if TA approves the idea about to-do list after the meeting on Oct 19th.)
-- Meet again after TA meeting to start completing pitch materials that are due next week.

-## BRAINSTORMING IDEAS
+## Ranking the BRAINSTORMING IDEAS
 1. To do list for assigning tasks/roles 🌟🌟🌟🌟🌟🌟🌟
 - Could be specific to software engineering management
 - Create list of tasks